ASaragga/FinCalc/README.md

 - Present value, discounting, the perpetuity formula, Comparable Company analysis and the DCF model are all used by solictors in various ways in real lawsuits.

-# Law ∩ Finance ∩ International Trade & Business
+# Going Global: International Trade & Business ∩ Finance ∩ Law

+**International Trade**
+In international trade finance, several financial products and instruments are commonly used to facilitate and secure cross-border transactions.
+Here are the main financial products:

+**International Direct Investmente and Mergers & Aquisitions**

+**Exchange Rates**

+**Jurisdictions Complications**

 # Video Testimonials